-The Policy Block List (PBL) lists addresses which aren’t supposed to send SMTP mail to any server except their own ISP.
-A listed address isn’t necessarily actually sending spam.
+The Policy Block List (PBL) lists addresses that “should not be delivering unauthenticated SMTP email to any Internet mail server except those provided for specifically by an ISP for that customer’s use.”
+A listed address isn’t necessarily sending spam.
 We don’t query this list directly, but it’s included in the Zen list.

 The Zen list combines all the Spamhaus lists and is the one Spamhaus recommends for most situations.
-It advises against using it in combination with other Spamhaus lists, since that would be a waste of resources.
+It advises against using it in combination with other Spamhaus lists since that would be a waste of resources due to the duplication of results returned.
 This list returns an IP address which tells you which list the offending address was found on:

-Surriel runs the Passive Spam Block List (psbl.surriel.com).
+Surriel runs the Passive Spam Block List.
 It relies entirely on spamtraps to receive unsolicited mail.
 Whitelisted sources and bounces are filtered out.
-It will generally give a response of 127.0.0.2 if an address is listed, which doesn’t mean anything more than that it’s listed.
+It will generally give a response of 127.0.0.2 if an address provided is blacklisted.

-Spam could be coming from a user account, even if you don’t know it.
-One of your users might be spamming without your knowledge, or an outsider could have broken into a user account.
+Spam could be coming from a related account, even if you don’t know it.
+One of your users, coworkers, partners, and so on who have access to your email setup could be spamming others without your knowledge.
+Alternatively, a malicious party could have gained unauthorized access to your account.

-There could also be outgoing mail that doesn’t come from any of your users.
-Malware on your computer could be sending out spam.
-If one of your users sets up a forwarding address and your system forwards spam to it, it appears as if you’re doing the spamming. that was sent to your users.
-If you have a dynamic IP address, the spam might not be from your computer at all, but from a spammer who previously used the same address.
+There could be outgoing mail that doesn’t come from you or your users.
+This could be spam being sent out by malware on your computer.
+If one of your users sets up a forwarding address, and your system forwards spam to it, it will look like you are spamming.
+If you use a dynamic IP address, the spam might not be from you at all, but from a spammer who had (at one point in time) used that very same IP address.

-Spamhaus provides different return codes that can help identify the problem.
-You can contact the blacklisting organization and ask to be removed.
+If you are blacklisted, you can then contact the blacklisting organization and ask to be removed.
 Some, such as Surriel, will do it just for the asking; others require evidence that the problem has gone away.

-If you want to check all your incoming email against blacklists, please don’t create a script to use our tool.
-It’s very inefficient both for you and for us.
-Check the information on the respective sites to learn how to query the lists as mail comes in.
+If you want to check a large number of domain names or IP addresses against blacklists, please don’t create a script that uses the Spam Blacklist Checker.
+It’s very inefficient for both of us.
+Check the information on the sites of the lists we use to learn how to query the lists directly.

-Email spam first became a serious problem in the 1990s.
-Spam blocking lists date back to 1997, with the creation of the Real-time Blackhole List (RBL) by Paul Vixie and Dave Rand, as part of the Mail Abuse Prevention System (MAPS).
+Spam first became a serious problem in the 1990s.
+Spam blocking lists date back to 1997, with the creation of the Real-time Blackhole List (RBL) by Paul Vixie and Dave Rand, which was a part of the Mail Abuse Prevention System (MAPS).

-The use of zombie computers, aka bots, arose in the 21st century.
-It vastly increased the number of computers sending spam, making it harder to identify and block offenders.
+The use of zombie computers (bots) increased drastically in the 21st century.
+It significantly increased the number of computers sending spam, making it harder to identify and block offenders.
 Spammers and spam blockers have been in an arms race ever since.